 Participation: As noted, at least half of each class will be spent in class discussion, group work and presentations.
 Your active participation in these activities will be vital to your understanding and success in the course.
-Participation includes both contributing questions and answers to the class, and listening attentively to others' questions and answers.
-Good participation also includes arriving on time to class, leaving all phones and other electronic devices off and stowed, and participating until the full class period has been completed.
+Participation includes contributing questions and answers to the class, and listening attentively to others' questions and answers.
+Good participation also includes arriving on time to class, leaving all cell phones and other electronic devices off and stowed, and participating until the full class period has been completed.

-Exams: Exams are meant to test your ability to perform techniques quickly and efficiently and your ability to illustrate a deeper understanding of the material by combining different concepts from within the material.
-Non-graphing calculators will be provided for you at each exam; you may not use your own calculator.
+Exams: Exams are meant to test your ability to perform techniques quickly and efficiently and your ability to illustrate a deep understanding of the material by combining different concepts from within the material.
+Departmental non-graphing calculators will be provided for you at each exam; you may not use your own calculator.
 There will be three 60-minute exams and a final exam.
 The exams are scheduled for the following dates:

-- Exam 1: Tuesday, February 18th in lab
+- Exam 1: Thursday, September 24th in lab

-- Exam 2: Tuesday, March 11th in lab
+- Exam 2: Thursday, October 22nd in lab

-- Exam 3: Tuesday, April 15th in lab
+- Exam 3: Thursday, November 12th in lab

-- Final Exam: Monday, May 12th, 7:00-10:00pm
+- Final Exam: Thursday, December 17th, 1:30-4:30pm

 Note that the exams during the term are scheduled during our lab to provide you with extra time to complete them.
-It is impossible to construct fair makeup exams in mathematics.
-Thus my policy is that there are no makeup exams.
+It is impossible to construct fair makeup exams in mathematics; thus my policy is that there are no makeup exams.
 Record the above dates in your calendar now to ensure that you will be present.
 The final exam will be weighted as two exams.
-Since there are sometimes situations beyond your control, such as illness and medical or family emergencies, which may require you to miss an exam, I have the policy that I will drop your lowest exam grade when calculating your course grade.
-This policy applies to all class members regardless of whether you experience such an emergency.
+Since there are sometimes situations beyond your control, such as illness and medical or family emergencies, which may require you to miss an exam, I will drop your lowest exam grade when calculating your course grade.
+(If you have two such emergencies, we will discuss how to proceed.)
+This policy applies to all class members regardless of whether one experiences such an emergency.
 (If the final is your lowest grade, it is dropped just once.)
 Thus you will have four exam grades that will contribute to your exam average.

-Bonus: There will be several mathematics and computer science departmental talks throughout the semester, providing a great opportunity for you to have exposure to mathematical topics outside of calculus as well as applications and student research.
-You may earn bonus points for each mathematics/computer science seminar talk you attend.
+Bonus: There will be several Mathematics and Computer Science Departmental talks throughout the semester, providing a great opportunity for you to have exposure to mathematical topics outside of calculus, as well as applications and student research.
+You may earn five bonus points for each mathematics/computer science seminar talk you attend.
 These points contribute to the homework portion of your grade.
 Actively listening, participating and asking questions at the talks will earn you the maximum possible points.
-You may attend three talks towards extra credit.
+You may attend three talks toward extra credit.